What Is Literary Theory? Understanding Literary Criticism

 Literary Elements: A List of 21 Powerful Literary Devices

-While literary theory may seem like an academic term and unfamiliar, you’ve likely employed its use without knowing it.
+What is literary theory?
+While the While term may seem unfamiliar, you’ve likely employed its use without knowing it.
 If you’ve ever read a poem and sought out the context of the time period or author, you used literary theory to deepen your understanding of the text.

 The angle in which you view a piece of literature drastically influences how you interpret the writing itself.

-From a writer’s perspective, literary theory also influences how a writer portrays the story.
+From a writer’s perspective, literary theory is what influences how a writer portrays the story.
 For instance, in marketing, knowing your target audience is often stressed.
 Why is it so vital to understand who you write to?

 Knowing your target audience is a small way of using literary theory to influence the angle in which you write.
 For instance, if you write a young adult, coming-of-age novel, knowing who you are writing to will influence the plot points and characters you include.